NuevoFoundation/workshops/content/english/jsappybird/load-the-bird.md

      var text = game.add.text(0, 0, "Press Space to Start", textOptions);
 ## Working Together

-In the repl.it window below, we started the code with the line `var text = game.add.text(0, 0, "Press Space to Start", textOptions);`.
+In the Replit window below, we started the code with the line `var text = game.add.text(0, 0, "Press Space to Start", textOptions);`.

 ![alt text](../img/startscreen.png "image to add the bird in the file")